 Step 4: Do Regular Push Ups

-You are now ready to start working performing push ups into your training program!
+You are now ready to start working on performing push ups into your training program!

 The trick here is playing around with repetition ranges and not going past your form limits.
 If your form begins to breakdown, stop.